DecentGrad/hiring-assignment/product-designer.md

 ## Submission

-- Create a figa file for the project, and preferably a writeup on user stories, assumptions etc and send over the assignment solution to subham@pazy.io
+- Create a figma file for the project, and preferably a writeup on user stories, assumptions etc and send over the assignment solution to subham@pazy.io

 Good luck, and we look forward to seeing your creative solutions!